Dak Prescott Player Prop Bets for NFL Week 17 | Dallas vs. Arizona 1/2/2022

 Matchup vs. Arizona

-- In one matchup against the Cardinals, Prescott recorded 183 passing yards, 97.5 yards less than his over/under for Sunday.
+- In one matchup against the Cardinals, Prescott threw for 183 passing yards, 97.5 yards below his over/under in Sunday's game.

-- Prescott threw multiple touchdown passes in that matchup against the Cardinals.
+- Prescott threw multiple touchdown passes in that outing against the Cardinals.

-- This week Prescott will face the NFL's fifth-ranked pass defense (225.1 yards allowed per game).
+- The Cardinals are conceding 225.1 passing yards per game this season, the NFL's fifth-ranked pass defense.

-- The Cardinals have allowed 24 passing TDs this season (1.6 per game), ranking them 20th among NFL defenses.
+- With 24 passing TDs conceded this season, the Cardinals defense is ranked 20th in the league.

 Recent Performances

-- Prescott tacked on four carries for 21 yards, averaging 5.2 yards per attempt in the running game.
+- He added four carries for 21 yards, averaging 5.2 yards per carry.

-- Prescott has 758 passing yards (252.7 ypg), completing 67.8% of his passes and tossing six touchdown passes and two interceptions over his last three games.

 Prescott's Dallas Teammates